thaibirding.com by Nick Upton

 The road system in Thailand is pretty good, but it is common to find huge potholes and ruts in highways; when driving small saloon cars or high-sided vehicles, these can prove quite dangerous.
 However, wide, sturdy vehicles like our Vigo deal with these problems well and one can drive with safety.

 At Mae Ping, the roads are good but the first few kilometres of the road to Tung Gig were unsealed and became slippery in the wet.
 The habitat is flat and there are no ditches to fall into so if a car did go into a slide it would just slip into some bushes or a tree - if driving a vehicle without 4-wheel drive it is possible that it could be difficult to get back up the small gradient due to lack of traction, but only in very wet conditions.
 One could drive any vehicle along this road in most conditions except when very wet, as it was on our visit.
+(Update: this road has been sealed for its entire length since writing this report and is suitable for any vehicle at any time of the year.)

 The roads in Khao Yai, Doi Ang Kang and Doi Inthanon are fine and any vehicle is suitable.
 However, automatics really struggle up Doi Inthanon and at Doi Ang Kang, so it was excellent to have a car with manual transmission which sped up the mountains.